Skip to content

 Internal Constant

 TIME_TOLERANCE_MS = 1000 is an internal constant used by all backends for consistent liveness checks.
 It's not exported or user-configurable (ADR-005).
-Both Redis and Firestore use the same 1000ms tolerance automatically.
+Redis, PostgreSQL, and Firestore use the same 1000ms tolerance automatically.